Your Course Options

 GCSEs and equivalents

 These one year courses offer a pathway for students who wish to progress onto a Level 3 or A Level qualification or onto employment.
 We offer a mix of GCSE and vocational courses which allow you to choose qualifications that suit your learning style.
+See All Courses

-- Service Learning
+- Service learning

-- Language Development
+- Language development

 Students can follow a route to suit their individual needs in studying an A Level based, vocational or combined pathway.
-Expert advice is on hand to support students in making the right choices and to guide their next steps in whatever direction these might take; to University, into further training or towards a career.
+Expert advice is on hand to support students in making the right choices and to guide their next steps in whatever direction these might take: to university, into further training or towards a career.

 |Current GCSE Expectations||Which Pathway?
 (Courses)|

-|8 or more A*-B Grades Including English + Maths||Advanced Extened (4 A Levels)|
+|8 or more 9-4 GCSE grades including English and Maths||Advanced Extended (4 A Levels)|

-|5 A*-C Grades Including at least 4s in English + Maths||3 A Levels and/or Level 3 Applied courses|
+|5 or more 9-4 GCSE grades including English and Maths||3 A Levels and/or Level 3 Applied courses|

-|5 A*-C Grades||3 BTEC courses or the IBCP programme|
+|5 GCSE grades 9-4||3 BTEC courses or the International Baccalaureate programme|

-|A mixture of GCSEs grades D-G||Level 2 courses (GCSE) to enable access to Level 3|
+|A mixture of GCSEs grades 3-1||Level 2 courses (GCSE) to enable access to Level 3|